-Per-coin, forward-looking stress score (0-100) estimating depeg probability.
+Per-coin, forward-looking stress score (0-100) for depeg stress.
+It is not a calibrated probability.
 Computed every 30 minutes from 8 sub-signals.

 Methodology Versioning